I don't have it figured out.

 I chased a romance to Europe.
 Sold everything.
 Moved to Germany.
 It fell apart.
 I came back to the States homeless for three months — not as metaphor, as fact.
 And then, brick by brick, I rebuilt again.

 I started as an apprentice at a small design firm.
 Became a junior art director.
-Worked my way to creative director overseeing eight publications.
+Worked my way to creative director overseeing eight award-winning regional publications.
 Built my own graphic design and branding studio.
-Spent thirty years working in visual language — helping organizations and individuals find and hold a coherent identity in the world.
+Finally met and created a life with my husband.
+Spent three decades working in visual language — helping organizations and individuals find and hold a coherent identity in the world.
 That work was serious and it was mine and it taught me things about form, about how meaning is made, about what holds and what collapses, that still run through everything I do.

 I have come to understand my life not as a progress toward something but as a series of initiations into deeper spaces of unknowing.
-Each threshold has asked me to unknow what I thought I’d finally understood, to unself the identity I’d spent years assembling, to step again into the dark at the center of the question.
+Each threshold has asked me to unknow what I thought I had finally understood, to unself the identity I had spent years assembling, to step again into the dark at the center of the question.

-That is what I bring to this work.
-Not arrival or answers, but a practiced willingness to keep moving in the dark — and the company of someone who has learned to trust the unfolding itself.
+What I bring to this work is neither arrival, nor answers — but rather a practiced willingness to keep moving in the dark and the company of someone who has learned to trust the unfolding itself.